 Originating in China more than 2,500 years ago, acupuncture is one of the oldest and most commonly used medical treatments in the world.
 Hundreds of acupuncture points in the human body are connected by meridians, which conduct energy.
 This energy regulates our spiritual, emotional, mental, and physical well-being.
 Disruptions to these pathways are believed to be responsible for disease.

-of Americans have safely received acupuncture for acupuncture for the treatment of a broad spectrum of conditions including pain relief.
+of Americans have safely received acupuncture for the treatment of a broad spectrum of health conditions including pain relief.

 Acupuncture Techniques at Soaring Crane

 Acupuncture: Eric's technique is gentle and calming.
 Please refer to the "What Can Acupuncture Treat?" section below to learn how acupuncture may benefit you.

 Acupuncture & Massage: A synergistic effect is created when receiving acupuncture followed by bodywork.
 Acupuncture opens the meridians and allows a person to be more receptive to bodywork.